milindv26/Docusaurus_site_git/my-website/docs/jnb/W_Statistic_distribution.md

 Overall, the Shapiro-Wilk test is a fundamental tool in statistics for assessing the normality of data, providing an essential step in many analytical procedures.

-**In this Jupyter notebook, we're going to create a distribution chart for the W statistic, using a sample size of n, by employing Monte Carlo simulation methods.
-Subsequently, we will evaluate and contrast the outcomes of our self-generated W statistic against the results from the Shapiro test, which is a built-in feature of the Scipy library.**
 </div>

 ## W statistic